(OSAP) is an assessment pathway for eligible applicants applying for a permanent migration visa including:

 Fees and Charges

-New payment arrangements for TSS Program, OSAP and TRS
+New payment arrangements for TSS Program and OSAP

-Commencing on 1 March 2019, applicants for Trades Recognition Australia’s (TRA) TSS Skills Assessment Program (TSS program), Offshore Skills Assessment Program (OSAP) and Trades Recognition Service (TRS) will pay fees for their skills assessment directly to TRA through the TRA Online Portal.
+Commencing on 1 March 2019, applicants for Trades Recognition Australia’s (TRA) TSS Skills Assessment Program (TSS program) and Offshore Skills Assessment Program (OSAP) will pay fees for their skills assessment directly to TRA through the TRA Online Portal.

 Australian Construction Training Services will provide you with an RTO assessment payment identifier code that must be used to make payment through the TRA Online Portal for the service you require, for example, a documentary evidence assessment, technical assessment, etc.

-From 1 March 2019, the following fees apply for the TSS Program, OSAP and TRS.
+From 1 March 2019, the following fees apply for the TSS Program and OSAP.
 These fees are also available on the TRA website in the Cost Recovery Implementation Statement (CRIS) for the TRA RTO Assessment Services (see TRA News Items, published 4 January 2019).

 Skills Assessment Process